wudigithub1/dagger/roadmap.md

 This document outlines our planned features and team efforts.

-## Reference-releasing scopes

-When a binding is scoped, the generated component executes that binding (by calling the `@Provides` method or `@Inject` constructor) at most once (using double-checked locking) until the component instance is destroyed and caches the returned object for reuse during that lifetime.

-In environments with scarce memory, such as Android, it may be useful to let the cached values for some user-specified scoped providers be cleared under memory pressure.

-Reference-releasing scopes will provide an API by which:

-1. Users may specify for a given scope that its providers should be able to switch between a weak reference and a strong reference for their cached values.

-1. A component will have a hook to switch between strong references and weak references for the providers within a given scope.

-Then, we will provide an Android-specific adpater by which reference-releasing scopes can coordinate with [`onTrimMemory(int)`] to ensure that Dagger components release references whenever an Android application finds itself under memory pressure.

 ## Adding subcomponents via modules

 While the logical structure of the component/subcomponent relationship is